Mainline Report

 Pursuit of monetary grants to begin the restoration process on our M-5 caboose.

-Replace/restore the wheel spokes on our FEC baggage cart.
+Replace/restore the wheel spokes on our FEC baggage cart and return to display..

 Sort & organize items as ‘Project’ (keep for Society’s use) or ‘Resale’ (to be sold at Train Shows or by Society).